0v0katai/C.Basic/README.md

 ## Things to know

-* If you are an fx-CG10 or fx-CG20 user, C.Basic will ask whether you want it to overclock your calculator to match the performance of an fx-CG50.
+* If you are an fx-CG10 or fx-CG20 user, C.Basic will ask you if you wish to overclock your calculator to achieve the performance of an fx-CG50.
-    * The mechanic is based on [Ptune2](https://gitea.planet-casio.com/CalcLoverHK/Ftune-Ptune), an overclocking add-in made by the same author of C.Basic.
-Upon agreement, C.Basic will increase your processor core clock (IFC) from 58.98 MHz to 117.96 MHz.
+    * The overclocking mechanism is based on [Ptune2](https://gitea.planet-casio.com/CalcLoverHK/Ftune-Ptune), an overclocking add-in developed by the same author of C.Basic.
+Upon agreement, C.Basic will apply the [F3](https://gitea.planet-casio.com/CalcLoverHK/Ftune-Ptune/wiki/Ptune2#presets) preset of Ptune2.
-    * Please keep in mind that damage caused by overclocking (and using this add-in) will not be covered by CASIO's warranty.
+    * Please keep in mind that any damage caused by overclocking (and using this add-in) will not be covered by CASIO's warranty, and the author is not responsible for the loss.
-    * You can disable this prompt in the settings at anytime.
+    * You can disable the `Auto OverClk` setting to prevent this prompt from being displayed at each startup.
 * As C.Basic uses floating point to express numbers instead of binary-coded decimal that CASIO Basic uses, handling non-integers calculations may cause approximation errors.
 You are advised not to use C.Basic for applications involving serious calculations.
-* Please note that the file manager of C.Basic is not yet optimized with calculators featuring Fugue filesystem.
+* Please note that the file manager of C.Basic is not yet optimized with calculators featuring the Fugue filesystem.
 See [#1](https://gitea.planet-casio.com/CalcLoverHK/C.Basic/issues/1) for more details.

-## Guidelines

-Found a bug during use?
-Thought there are rooms for improvement?
-Feel free to provide these valuable feedbacks by opening an issue ticket or pull request!
-We will consider each of them and credit your work in our version release.

-### Bug report

-Describe how the bug behaves and provide the steps to reproduce it in your report.

-### Feature request

-Describe the working principles and usages of your proposed feature.

-### Documentation

-Open a pull request to commit your documentation changes.

 ## License

 C.Basic is licensed under the GNU General Public License, version 2.
-See [LICENSE.md](LICENSE.md) for the full license text.
+See [LICENSE.md](https://gitea.planet-casio.com/CalcLoverHK/C.Basic/src/branch/main/LICENSE.md) for the full license text.

 ## Credit

-See [CREDIT.md](CREDIT.md) for the credit list.
+See [CREDIT.md](https://gitea.planet-casio.com/CalcLoverHK/C.Basic/src/branch/main/CREDIT.md) for the credit list.

 ## Wiki

 Check out the official C.Basic Wiki by clicking the `Wiki` tab in the navigation bar.
-The Wiki is hosted on Fandom, but we have decided to migrate to other wiki host once the majority contents of it are ready.
+The Wiki is hosted on Fandom, but we have decided to migrate to other wiki host once the majority content of it are ready.